vegart13/NLTK-Twitter-Sentimentality-Analysis/README.md

 # NLTK-Twitter-Sentimentality-Analysis
 Using NLTK (Natural Language Toolkit) this program evaluates the sentimentality of tweets with inserted keywords

+You will need to install both GetOldTweets3 as well as NLTK.
+Both are available through pip.

+After NLTK is installed you will have to open up the settings.py file and run it.
+Then select the top option (all) to install everything.
+This will take a while but once you've done this it should be able to run and you can opt to delete settings.py.

 This program does the following:
 1. Fetch tweets using GetOldTweets3 using the parameters of:
 - What keywords would you like to search for in tweets